chastis/metaprogramming/README.md

 ### Warning

-You should locate db.sqlite3 in the same directory where you run cmd line app
+You should locate file db.sqlite3 in the same directory where you run cmd line app

 ### Distribution of duties